 classic racing dayboat, gracing the river Thames since 1911

-Alfred White Memorial Cup – Sunday Points Series 2018
+Alfred White Memorial Cup – Sunday Points Series 2019.
+Series not held in 2020 due to pandemic.

 One of the most magnificent and historic trophies in the Essex Yacht Club, this is raced for each season in a series of nine points races on Sundays.
 If nine races are sailed in the series, the best six results count towards the final total.
 Any series with multiple races over the duration of a sailing season is a real test of sailing skill, seamanship and boat maintenance.
 Winds, weather and tides will vary throughout the sailing months, meaning that only helms who can sail well in conditions which range from the lightest breeze to a strong wind will be able to win.
-The current holder of the trophy is Jonny Wells and Tim Browne in Tango.
+The holder of the 2019 trophy is Andrew Carpenter sailing Madrigal.

 This is also an historic trophy, which dates back to the days of the Essex One Design, the wooden predecessor of the Estuary One Design boat currently sailed.
 It is a one-off championship race, usually held in June or July starting from the EYC start line, and is always hotly contested.
 The holder is Andrew Carpenter in Madrigal.